jkstill/oracle-demos/select-vs-assign/README.md

 - perf
 - Oracle Trace

-Additionaly, the scripts will be run with any monitoring, just so we can see the timing data.
+Additionally, the scripts will be run with any monitoring, just so we can see the timing data.

 Timing will be just be via `set timing on` in SQLPlus.